I have here my formerly nicotine-stained fingers, a story from the New York Times, November 3rd, 2000.

 You see in a few places in Iraq some very dramatic changes.

-Mosul, Iraq's third largest city, which at one point in time it required tens of thousands of troops just to keep the place from flying apart, was now mostly being handled by Iraqi security forces with only a very small American presence up there.
+Mosul, Iraq's third largest city, which at one point in time had required tens of thousands of troops just to keep the place from flying apart, was now mostly being handled by Iraqi security forces with only a very small American presence up there.

-And elsewhere in Baghdad and the Southern Belts, the northern belts, we also saw progress, important progress on the security front, and even some progress with local economic and political developments.
+And elsewhere in Baghdad and the southern belts, the northern belts, we also saw progress, important progress on the security front and even some progress with local economic and political developments.

 He was also on the show.

-He's a co-author, Michael O'Hanlon, senior fellow Brookings institution.
+He's a co-author, Michael O'Hanlon, senior fellow Brookings Institution.

-Chris Wallace uh well, what what wouldn't you add to that, particularly this question that I asked Secretary Rice about, which is sectarian violence, this argument that this is trying to provide some kind of circuit breaker in terms of sectarian civil war.
+Particularly this question that I asked Secretary Rice about, which is sectarian violence, this argument that this is trying to provide some kind of circuit breaker in terms of sectarian civil war.

 We have suppressed the sectarian violence.